 14. Sumo Logic – End-to-end GCP monitoring tool

-The tool uses field extraction to enable rule-based extraction of data from unstructured sources.
+The tool uses field extraction to enable rule-based data extraction from unstructured sources.
 It also delivers real-time application performance monitoring with alerting and custom dashboarding.
 You can also schedule your queries to run periodically.
-Furthermore, it provides integrated PCI compliance and threat intelligence to detect, report, and counter cloud security risks.

 15. New Relic – Comprehensive GCP monitoring with cross-cloud support

 New Relic leverages metrics, logs, events, and traces to contextualize, correlate, and curate observability data across GCP environments.
 Expect a monitoring service with tools to track your system’s health across your infrastructure, cloud apps, and digital customer experiences – up to 21 GCP services.
-New Relic also automatically detects anomalies, recognizes patterns, and reduces signal-to-noise ratio, intelligent sensing, escalation, and incident resolution.

-With over 470 integrations, New Relic also simplifies ingesting, hosting, and securing your telemetry data.
+With over 470 integrations, New Relic simplifies ingesting, hosting, and securing your telemetry data.
 It also lets you use your existing open-source tools with minimal additional infrastructure requirements.

 What Next: Optimize Your Google Cloud Costs With Cloud Cost Intelligence